dansmyers/Simulation-Fall-2019/Sprint_2/Quiz_2_Review.md

 the Poisson process, which is closely related to the Poisson distribution and has several nice properties that are useful in analyzing queueing systems.

 The basic application of the Poisson distribution is modeling the number of events that occur in a fixed time period if the events occur at constant rate *λ*.
-The probability of $k$ events in the period is given by the Poisson pmf:
+The Poisson pmf gives the probability of *k* events occurring in a period:

 <img src="poisson_pmf.png" width="15%" />